Bad Breath Treatment Cairns

 - High alcohol content mouthwashes can actually cause dry mouth and contribute to bad breath.
 The higher the alcohol level the more they cause a dry mouth.
 As such, these high alcohol content mouthwashes simply mask the smell with a different smell and the effect may only last 5 or 10 minutes before the bad breath returns worse.

 Our usual legal drugs of alcohol, caffeine and nicotine.
 The more you consume the more bad breath may result.
 When you use two or more types you are more likely to be effected.
 Recreational drugs and illicit drugs will usually cause breath problems amongst the other problems with which they are associated.

 If you are otherwise healthy and have assessed various lifestyle choices as mentioned above, the usual culprit in bad breath is a group of aromatic compounds called Volatile Sulpha Compounds (VSCs).
 These are all naturally occurring compounds that build up physiologically in various parts of our bodies as a bi-product of the biological breakdown of dead bacteria, dead mucosal cells and food material and other waste products in our bodies.
 When they build up in our mouths they can become noticeable as bad breath.

-These causes are often quite simple to overcome but your dentist or hygienist is the best qualified professional to assess and advise on treatment.
+These causes are often quite simple to overcome but your dentist is the best qualified professional to assess and advise on treatment.